 Once you’ve got funnel visualization set up, your first round of testing should focus on your landing page.
 Here are the elements you should test:

-- Font Size – Try different font sizes to see which size keeps readers on the page longer.
+- Font Style and Size: Try different font sizes to see which size keeps readers on the page longer.
 Also test different font styles to see how they impact conversion.

 Click on this image below to get an even better understanding of what elements you can test on your landing pages:

 The one final piece to creating a high-converting landing page is to limit distractions.
 Anything that is unrelated to the focus of that page should be cut immediately.

 The next funnel optimization step to test is your sign-up forms.
 The common elements to test are as follow:

 - Headlines: Try out different headlines on your sign-up form and test their effect on sign-up pages.
 Don’t take this lightly.
 It can boost traffic and conversions drastically!